-The BioSqueezer is used to quickly freeze 10-100 mg of soft animal and human tissue.
+The BioSqueezer is used to snap freeze (quickly freeze) 10-100 mg of soft animal and human tissue.
 Fresh tissue is compressed into a thin disc about the size of a small coin under the pressure of a stainless steel clamp head that has been pre-cooled in liquid nitrogen or dry ice.
 Freezing occurs in a few milliseconds, thus giving a snapshot of metabolic events in the cells.
 The hard frozen disc is easily fragmented or ground without thawing for subsequent extraction of labile nucleic acids, proteins and intracellular metabolite products.

 Our Price : $0.00